-Additional information about the risks and uncertainties facing the Corporation's business is provided in its disclosure materials, including this AIF and its most recent Management's Discussion and Analysis of Operating Results, filed with the securities regulatory authorities in Canada, available on the SEDAR website at sedar.com.
+Additional information about the risks and uncertainties facing the Corporation's business is provided in its disclosure materials, including this AIF and its most recent Management's Discussion and Analysis, filed with the securities regulatory authorities in Canada, available on the SEDAR website at sedar.com.

-14. APPOINTMENT OF SINGLE LEAD DIRECTOR AND AUDIT COMMITTEE DISCLOSURE
+15. APPOINTMENT OF SINGLE LEAD DIRECTOR AND AUDIT COMMITTEE DISCLOSURE

-14.1 APPOINTMENT OF SINGLE LEAD DIRECTOR
+15.1 APPOINTMENT OF SINGLE LEAD DIRECTOR

-In 2012, Transat's Board of Directors adopted a policy amending its Board governance structure to provide for the appointment of a single Lead Director who was elected among the independent directors at the annual and special meeting of shareholders held on March 10, 2016.
-The previous governance structure provided for the appointment of three Lead Directors.
+In 2012, Transat's Board of Directors adopted a policy amending its Board governance structure to provide for the appointment of a single Lead Director instead of three (3) Lead Directors.
+Since this amendment came into force, the members of the Board of Directors now elect only one Lead Director each year from among the independent directors after the annual and special meeting of shareholders.

-The Lead Director, designated each year, is responsible, among other things, to set the agenda of the Board meetings in conjunction with the Chairman and President and Chief Executive Officer.
-This Lead Director, if and when appropriate, has the power to call, set the agenda for and chair meetings of the independent directors and chair in-camera sessions of the Board without management so as to give the directors an opportunity to fully and frankly discuss issues and provide feedback and direction to management.
-Jean-Yves Leblanc was appointed Lead Director on March 15, 2012, and was re-elected on March 14, 2013, March 13, 2014, March 12, 2015 and March 10, 2016.
+The Lead Director is responsible, among other things, to set the agenda of the Board meetings in conjunction with the Chairman and President and Chief Executive Officer.
+This Lead Director, if and when appropriate, has the power to call, set the agenda for and chair meetings of the independent directors and chair in-camera sessions of the Board without management so as to give the directors an opportunity to fully and frankly discuss certain issues and provide feedback and direction to management.
+Jean-Yves Leblanc was appointed Lead Director on March 15, 2012, and was re-elected on March 14, 2013, March 13, 2014, March 12, 2015, March 10, 2016, and March 16, 2017.

-14.2 AUDIT COMMITTEE'S CHARTER
+15.2 CHARTER OF THE AUDIT COMMITTEE

-The latest version of Transat's Audit Committee's Charter was approved at the meeting of such committee held on September 8, 2015.
-The Board of Directors adopted and ratified the Audit Committee's Charter on September 9, 2015.
+The latest version of Transat's Charter of the Audit Committee was approved at the meeting of such committee held on September 8, 2015.
+The Board of Directors adopted and ratified the Charter of the Audit Committee on September 9, 2015.
 A copy of the Charter of the Audit Committee is attached as Schedule I to this AIF.

-14.3 COMPOSITION OF OUR AUDIT COMMITTEE
+15.3 COMPOSITION OF OUR AUDIT COMMITTEE